-The IFAB greatly enjoys engaging with people throughout the world and we are always very pleased to receive suggestions or questions relating to the Laws of the Game.

-Please continue to send your suggestions, ideas and questions to: lawenquiries@theifab.com.
+The IFAB greatly values its engagement with people worldwide and is always happy to receive suggestions or questions relating to the Laws of the Game.
+Please continue to send your ideas, suggestions and questions to: lawenquiries@theifab.com.

-For details on the history of the Laws of the Game and current developments, including trials, please visit our website: www.theifab.com.
+For more information on the history of the Laws of the Game and current developments, including trials, please visit our website: www.theifab.com.